 Concept 1 : Appreciation

 Ceramic clay naturally contains glass (silica), giving strength to the form after firing.
-The beauty of this raw material fascinated H&K. Without glass, an unseen ingredient, the ceramic piece would fall apart.
+The beauty of this raw material fascinated our brand, H&K. Without glass, an unseen ingredient, the ceramic piece would fall apart.

 Why is something devalued because one cannot see it?
 Why is something considered waste because it has been used?

 The story begins with the beauty of discarded broken glass and creative reuse.